designstem/projects/packaging/index.md

 ## Natural marketing in packaging

-Sometimes in nature the **packaging is part of the product**.
+Sometimes in nature, the **packaging is part of the product**.

 1. Take an apple.
-Think about its skin, core and seeds.
-What is product and what is packaging?
+Think about its skin, core, and seeds.
+What is the product, and what is packaging?

-2. Do you know about a human made product having a package that is part of the product?
+2. Do you know about a human-made product having a package that is part of the product?
 Research on the internet if necessary!

 3. What do you think about products where the package is part of the product?
-What are advantages and what are disadvantages?
+What are the advantages and what are the disadvantages?

 <br>